JerryMiah19/NH-Chess-Python-Game-Group1/README.md

 The game is designed to provide a user-friendly interface for local multiplayer gameplay.

 FEATURES

-INTERACTIVE GAMEPLAY: Two players take turns moving pieces on an 8x8 chessboard.
+1. INTERACTIVE GAMEPLAY: Two players take turns moving pieces on an 8x8 chessboard.
-VALID MOVE HIGHLIGHTING: Highlights valid moves for selected pieces, In this case, WHITE(blue move path) and PERU(red move path)
+2. VALID MOVE HIGHLIGHTING: Highlights valid moves for selected pieces, In this case, WHITE(blue move path) and PERU(red move path)
-CHECK DETECTION: Alerts players when their king is under attack.
+3. CHECK DETECTION: Alerts players when their king is under attack.
-GAME OVER CONDITION: Ends the game once of the kings of either players is captured.
+4. GAME OVER CONDITION: Ends the game once of the kings of either players is captured.
-CAPTURED PIECES DISPLAY: Displays captured pieces for each player on the side of the board.
+5. CAPTURED PIECES DISPLAY: Displays captured pieces for each player on the side of the board.
-RESTART OPTION: Players can restart the game by pressing Enter after the game ends.
+6. RESTART OPTION: Players can restart the game by pressing Enter after the game ends.

 REQUIREMENTS

-Python 3.12
+1. Python 3.12
-Visual Studio Code
+2. Visual Studio Code
-Pygame library (Install via pip install pygame)
+3. Pygame library (Install via pip install pygame)

 SETUP AND INSTALLATION

-Clone or download this repository.
+1. Clone or download this repository.

-Ensure Python and Pygame are installed on your system.
+2. Ensure Python and Pygame are installed on your system.

-Place the chess piece images in the assests/images directory as follows:
+3. Place the chess piece images in the assests/images directory as follows:

-peru queen.png
+    i. peru queen.png
-peru king.png
+    ii. peru king.png
-peru rook.png
+    iii. peru rook.png
-peru bishop.png
+    iv. peru bishop.png
-peru knight.png
+    v. peru knight.png
-peru pawn.png
+    vi. peru pawn.png
-white queen.png
+    vii. white queen.png
-white king.png
+    viii. white king.png
-white rook.png
+    ix. white rook.png
-white bishop.png
+    x. white bishop.png
-white knight.png
+    xi. white knight.png
-white pawn.png
+    xii. white pawn.png
-Run the game using the following command: bash python main.py
+4. Run the game using the following command: bash python main.py

 HOW TO PLAY
 1. START THE GAME: The game begins with White’s turn as that is the rule for every traditional chess game.